learn-co-curriculum/dsc-derivatives-intro-lab/README.md

 ## Summary

 In this section, we coded out our function for calculating and plotting the derivative.
-We started with seeing how we can represent different types of functions.
+We started by seeing how we can represent different types of functions.
 Then we moved onto writing the `output_at` function which evaluates a provided function at a value of x.
 We calculated `delta_f` by subtracting the output at initial x value from the output at that initial x plus delta x.
 After calculating `delta_f`, we moved onto our `derivative_at` function, which simply divided `delta_f` from `delta_x`.

 In the final section, we plotted out some of our findings.
 We introduced the `tangent_line` function to get the slope for a function between an initial $x$, and $x + \Delta x $